mohansuraj165/QuickWeather/README.md

-A quick weather lookup tool to retrieve real time weather information!
+A quick weather lookup tool to retrieve real time weather information based on location!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Running on Docker